QuenumGerald/pay-with-sand-SDK/README.md

 ### Modal wallet selector

-`SandModal` includes an internal wallet selector with a MetaMask card.
+`SandModal` includes an internal wallet selector backed by RainbowKit.
 The Confirm button is enabled only when:

 - A wallet is selected and connected
 - Required args are valid (recipient, amount, orderId)